neutron-org/neutron-docs/docs/relaying/icq-relayer.md

 All registered Interchain Queries and their parameters are stored in the eponymous module and available by its [query interface](/neutron/modules/interchain-queries/client#queries).
 The Relayer utilises the module's interface in order to initialise the performing list of queries.
 This is how the Relayer maintains the list of queries to be executed:

 - on initialisation, the ICQ module `RegisteredQueries` query is executed with the `RELAYER_REGISTRY_ADDRESSES` parameter used for the `Owners` field;
+- then the parameter `RELAYER_REGISTRY_QUERY_IDS` will be used to filter out queries if it is not empty;
 - during the rest of the run, the Relayer listens to the ICQ module's `query_update` and `query_removed` [events](/neutron/modules/interchain-queries/events) and modifies the queries list and parameters correspondingly.

 The Relayer also listens to the Neutron's `NewBlockHeader` events that are used as a trigger for queries execution.
 Since each query has its own `update_period`, the Relayer tracks queries execution height and executes only the queries which update time has come.